- Military Life Cycle

 How can you make your military spouse career more portable?
 By making sure you have the skills, training, licenses, degrees and certifications that employers want in high-growth, high-demand fields and occupations.

 Find a job that fits your MilLife with a free one-year membership to FlexJobs, a leading career site featuring flexible and remote job openings.

 A portable career is one that employers value, with skills that are in demand and move easily with you.
 These skills:

 - Can be used across various positions or certain occupations, like management, technology, organizational and communication.

 - Include talents and interests that you can use anywhere, such as photography, culinary arts or interior design.

 - Can involve independent contracting positions, such as consultants, freelancers or self-employment careers.
-Examples: online tutor, application developer, virtual assistant, fitness instructor, technical support, researcher and website design/development.
+Examples include online tutor, application developer, virtual assistant, fitness instructor, technical support, researcher and website design/development.

 How can I discover what skills are needed in different fields?

 - Review the Industry Competency Models at CareerOneStop to learn more about the skills and competencies critical for success in various industry sectors.

 - Learn about the different occupation groups, available positions, educational requirements, salary ranges and growth sectors in the Occupational Outlook Handbook.